 Work on Spending Habits

 To keep up all your hard work of paying off your debt you need to also work on not ending up in the same problem again, that means changing your spending habits.
 Just make sure you distinguish between what you need and just a ‘want’.
-You need to keep your spending to a minimum while you pay your necessities and the debt.
+You need to keep your spending to a minimum while you pay for your necessities and the debt.

 Pay More than the Minimum

 We browsed this subject at first but this is a very important point that you need to follow to help you clear your debt quicker.
 Paying the minimum will take you years to clear your debt and not only that but those hundreds of extra dollars you have to pay because of interest won’t help at all.
-So the faster you pay, the higher your payments, the less interest you will have.
+So the faster you pay, the higher your payments, and the less interest you will have.